White House contact tracing questioned as COVID-19 spreads in Washington

 A White House event on Sep 26 for Supreme Court nominee Amy Coney Barrett was suspected of spreading infections, as was an Air Force One flight that evening with Trump.

-But several staff, guests and journalists at the event or on the flight told Reuters they have not been contacted by the White House medical team.
+But several staff members, guests and journalists at the event or on the flight told Reuters they have not been contacted by the White House medical team.

-Ideally, anyone who was at the White House the weekend before Trump said he was infected should be quarantining, "especially in this case where there is a cluster emerging," said Jeremy Konyndyk, from the Center for Global Development think tank, who previously led the US response to the Ebola outbreak.
+Ideally, anyone who was at the White House the weekend before Trump said he was infected should be quarantined, "especially in this case where there is a cluster emerging", said Jeremy Konyndyk, from the Center for Global Development think tank, who previously led the US response to the Ebola outbreak.

 Then they should go backward to follow that person’s movements over previous days, and notify people the spreader was with, he said.